Updated May 21, 2026

 When you’re on your period, you want the least amount of interruption to your schedule as possible.
 Repeated trips to the restroom to change your tampon can interrupt your work and take you out of social situations.

-We’ll talk about how long you can safely leave in a tampon, what can happen if you leave one in too long, and other options you have that let you stay in the game longer with less potty pit stops.
+We’ll talk about how long you can safely leave in a tampon, what can happen if you leave one in too long, and other options you have that let you feel more comfortable for longer periods.

 How Long Can You Leave a Tampon In?

 For beginners, you might be wondering how to properly put in a tampon for the first time.
-Most tampons are designed to provide you safe coverage for four to six hours.
-You should never leave a tampon in more than eight hours.
+Most tampons are designed to provide you with safe coverage for four to eight hours.
+While you may want to keep a tampon in a little longer than you normally do during a busy day, you should know there’s a risk associated with leaving it in for longer than eight hours.
 Why?

 What Happens If I Leave a Tampon In Too Long?

 We get it—life gets busy, and sometimes it’s easy to forget about a tampon.
 So, what happens if you leave one in too long?
-Leaving a tampon in for longer than the recommended eight hours can increase your risk of developing an infection or irritation.
-Other common issues include bacterial overgrowth, which can lead to an unpleasant odor, irritation, or infections like bacterial vaginosis.
+Practicing good tampon safety is key, as leaving a tampon in for longer than the recommended eight hours may make you experience discomfort.
+Other common issues include shifts in your vaginal balance, which can lead to an unpleasant odor or sensitivity

-If you’ve accidentally left your tampon in for a bit longer than usual, don’t panic.
+If you’ve accidentally left your tampon for longer than usual, don’t panic.
 Remove it as soon as you remember, monitor how you feel, and if you notice any discomfort, unusual symptoms, or foul odors, reach out to your doctor.
-For peace of mind, setting a timer or reminder on your phone can help you remember when it’s time for a change.
+While it’s safe to wear a tampon during your daily activities, you might need to change your tampon if you start to feel any physical cues.
+For peace of mind, setting a timer on your phone can help if you want to change your tampon on a consistent schedule.

 What About Toxic Shock Syndrome?